genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 3. **Toplevel sequence or primary assembly**

-- TOPLEVEL SEQUENCE
+- Toplevel sequence

   As a rule, toplevel reference genomes contain all chromosomes, sequence regions not assembled into chromosomes and padded haplotype/patch regions.

-- PRIMARY ASSEMBLY
+- Primary assembly

   Primary assembly genomes contain all toplevel sequence region excluding haplotypes and patches.

-We are stringly recommend to use primary assembly reference genomes, since they are best for performing sequence similarity searches while patches and haplotypes would confuse analysis.
+We are strongly recommend to use primary assembly reference genomes, since they are best for performing sequence similarity searches while patches and haplotypes would confuse analysis.